aaviator42/Zaap/README.md

 ### Output

-Here's a few of the recommended elements for `$output`.
+Here are a few of the recommended elements for `$output`.
 Obviously you have to add others too, to return relevant data.

 element | what it's for
 ---------|--------------